AviatrixSystems/Docs/HowTos/cloud_wan_faq.rst

 -----------------------------------------

  - **No Friction** Leverage what you have already invested in the on-prem edge router for connecting to the cloud.
- - **Shortest Latency** Leverage AWS Global Accelerator to connect your on-prem routers to the nearest AWS edge and route through the AWS backbone with the optimal path.
+ - **Shortest Latency** Leverage AWS Global Accelerator or Azure backbone to connect your on-prem routers to the nearest cloud provider edge and route through the their backbone with the optimal path.
  - **Automation** Avoid human errors and the complexity of VPN configuration when building VPN connections to the cloud.
  - **Centrally Managed** Use the single pane of glass to both provision and monitor router health and stats.